tbd-ai/tbd-suite/SpeechRecognition-DeepSpeech2/pytorch/README.md

 #### The following assumes working directory dataset/

 ### Download

-Run
+To download full LibriSpeech dataset, run

 ```
 sh download_dataset.sh all
 ```
-This will download and process the full LibriSpeech dataset, and dump it into `./LibriSpeech_dataset`, which takes up to 6 hours.
+It will download and process the full LibriSpeech dataset, and dump it into `./LibriSpeech_dataset`, which takes up to 6 hours.
 Make sure you have 300 GB of free disk.

-For purpose of testing & inference, we use clean dataset only, e.g.
+For purpose of inference, we use clean dataset only, e.g.
 ```
 sh download_dataset.sh clean_dev
 ```